transcendental-experiences/bevy-convars/README.md

 ```

 ## State of Development
+This crate is very early, and while it probably can replace your existing solution it needs some elbow grease to use outside of the supported usecases.
 - [x] Config loading.
   - [x] Layered configs loading.
   - [ ] Builtin system for config presets (can easily be implemented by loading config files containing the preset.)